WHAT TO DO IN THUN – BEST ACTIVITIES

 - Weather can get crazy in Europe, and you will never know what you get in Central Europe.

-- However, I always against visiting in July or August.
+- However, I am always against visiting in July or August.
 Accommodation prices get up.
 And the region is already quite expensive.
 Also, it gets busier.
 The crowds in the area can be insane in the summer months.
 However, it might not be as busy as other hot spots in Switzerland.

-- My favorite travel months are Thun is May or June or September, or early October.
-The weather should be warm (though it can be rainy) in these months, and it is perfect for exploring the many outdoor places in and near Thun.
+- My favorite travel months are Thun is May or June, or then September, or early October.
+The weather should be warmish (though it can be rainy), which makes it perfect for exploring the many outdoor places.
 Also, the crowds are mostly gone (or not there yet), and accommodation prices dip a bit.

 Find more tips for your Switzerland trip here.